domRiddle/ASF/V3-Migration.md

 ### .NET Core is the future

 Regardless how you look at it, Microsoft dedicated a lot of money, time, people and support into their new platform.
 After all they've decided to rewrite platform that they've been working on **for the last 15 years**.
-This is not some side-project done in a few weeks, it's probably one of the biggest coding efforts that happened in the last decade, if not longer.
+This is not some side-project done in a few weeks, it's probably one of the biggest coding efforts that happened in the last decade, if not since Windows 95 times.
 It has **A LOT** of more potential than .NET Framework which Microsoft is slowly dropping in favour of .NET Core.
+The amount of people, support, help, development and entire positivity is really huge and it's clear as crystal that .NET Core is the most important thing when it comes to ASF future as a project.

-I want the best for my project, and this is probably the best thing that happened for ASF since its first 0.1 version until this day.
+I want the best for ASF, and .NET Core is probably the best thing that happened for ASF since its first 0.1 version until this day.
+It's like major upgrade of that old server that was handling thousands of requests hourly - it can get only better, not worse.

 ---